Who can use this feature?

 - Onboard all staff first.
 A simple spreadsheet template can be completed and they will all receive an invite (instead of doing it 1 by 1).
 You will be amazed how quickly staff will start chatting with other staff as the look and feel is familiar.

 - No need for extensive training, deploy first and let them use it.
 Enterprise Tech is usually complex.
 Well not this time.
-Most of your staff will only have 2 options - see the contact and start a conversation with them as per our short guide.
+Most of your staff will only have 2 options - see the contact and start a conversation with them.
+Share with them our guide Everything you need to know (staff) and encourage them to watch the 15 minute video.
 The key is knowing where to find help and answers, and that is our help centre.
 Every staff can also support his or her client directly.

 - Don't be restrictive on "use cases".
 There are too many.
 Staff and clients will figure out naturally.
 When you gave out a mobile phone, you didn't say you can use it for this or for that.